apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dangerous air quality hits New York as brush fires erupt in Northeast**
+**Crypto Analyst Sees Bitcoin Hitting $80,000 This Month**

-You can read more about it [here](https://abcnews.go.com/US/dangerous-air-quality-hits-new-york-brush-fires/story?id\\u003d115696563).
+You can read more about it [here](https://www.benzinga.com/markets/cryptocurrency/24/11/41866459/crypto-analyst-sees-bitcoin-hitting-80000-this-month).

 ## Requirements
 - Python 3.8